telefonicaid/fiware-sth-comet/doc/manuals/contribution-guidelines.md

 -   Before contributing any code, the author must make sure all the tests work (see below how to run the tests).
 -   Developed code must adhere to the syntax guidelines enforced by the linters.
--   Code must be developed following the branching model and changelog policies defined below.
+-   Code must be developed following the branching model and change log policies defined below.
 -   For any new feature added, unit tests must be provided, taking as a reference the ones already created and included in the project.